stfc/PSycloneBench/benchmarks/nemo/nemolite2d/manual_versions/README.md

     - `single_file_acc`: OpenACC version of the single source-file form of NEMOLite2D with different optimisations applied.

-    - `single_file_opencl_fortran`: OpenCL version of the single-file form of NEMOLite2D.
-This is a Fortran (using clFortran) data-parallel implementation of the non-PSyKAl form.

-    - `single_file_opencl_c`: OpenCL version of the single-file form of NEMOLite2D.
-This is a C data-parallel implementation of the non-PSyKAl form.

     - `regent` : Regent version of NEMOLite2D.
 This is a data-parallel implementation using the Regent language, which sits on the Legion runtime system.